FPGA-AirHockey — Digital Showdown on Nexys A7

 ssd_driver.v | Time-multiplexes 8 seven-segment digits for scores/coords |

-top_airhockey.v | Glue logic, pin assignments (see project.xdc ) |
+top_airhockey.v | Glue logic, pin assignments (see project.xdc) |

-All RTL is simulation-verified via hockey_tb.v
+All RTL is simulation-verified via hockey_tb.v before synthesis.

 3. Gameplay Logic